vuejs/vuex/docs/en/mutations.md

 Here `10` will be passed to the mutation handler as the second argument following `state`.
 Same for any additional arguments.
 These arguments are called the **payload** for the given mutation.

+### Mutations Follow Vue's Reactivity Rules

+Since Vuex's state is made reactive by Vue, when we mutate the state, Vue components observing the state will update automatically.
+This also means Vuex mutations are subject to the same reactivity caveats when working with plain Vue:

+1. Prefer initializing your Vuex initial state with all desired fields upfront.
+2. When adding new properties to an Object, you should either use `Vue.set(obj, 'newProp', 123)`, or replace that Object with a fresh one, e.g. `state.obj = { ...state.obj, newProp: 123 }` (Using stage-2 [object spread syntax](https://github.com/sebmarkbage/ecmascript-rest-spread) here).

 ### Using Constants for Mutation Names

 It is also common to use constants for mutation names - they allow the code to take advantage of tooling like linters, and putting all constants in a single file allows your collaborators to get an at-a-glance view of what mutations are possible in the entire application: